 Companies may choose to issue partly-paid or unpaid shares for a variety of reasons, including:

-- To set up an employee scheme.
+- to set up an employee scheme

-- To retain the option to forfeit them from members.
+- to retain the option to forfeit them from members

-- The capital is not required to set up or run the business.
+- the capital is not required to set up or run the business

-- As part of a strategy to implement a merger or acquisition.
+- as part of a strategy to implement a merger or acquisition

 Any private company that plans to offer unpaid or partly-paid shares will require altering the model articles to include a provision that authorises part-payment and non-payment upon issue.

-If any units are issued at a price in excess of their nominal value, the difference between the nominal and actual value is known as a ‘premium’.
+If any shares are issued at a price in excess of their nominal value, the difference between the nominal and actual value is known as a ‘premium’.
 This sum must be transferred into a separate account known as a ‘the share premium account’.